pabloviquez/wikiexample/README.md

    JavaScript, since this is a donations page, it should support browser with no JavaScript.
 Right now, if the user does not have JavaScript enabled, it wont be able to switch currencies.

+2. Unit test.
+As part of the quality control best practices, unit testing for the JS is a good idea.

+3. The twitter bootstrap CSS file contains a lot of classes that are not being used, for better performance, removing them is a good idea or just download the necessary ones.

+4. Even though the requirements didn't state the requirement, I was unable to to a test on Windows Phone or IE. As a thing to improve, I definitely will recommend to do a test for IE compatibility.